chylex/Lightning-Tracker/README.md

 #### From Source

-**Be warned that until the first official release, the update process might fail between certain commits, and require manual intervention.**
+**Be warned that the update process might fail between certain commits, and require manual intervention.**

 1. Clone the repository
 2. Run the `gulp` task inside the `/build/` folder